🧭

 • someone constantly telling you what to do

-πŸ‘‰ You will always be accompanied by a local coordinator, and initiative is always welcome!
+πŸ‘‰ You'll always have a local coordinator alongside you, and initiative is always welcome.

 πŸŒ€

-4. Cultural differences are not a problem to solve
+4. Cultural differences aren't a problem to solve

 • ●